Bryan Bullington: Professional career

-He was the first player from the Mid-American Conference to be selected with the first pick in a major sport's draft.
+Bullington was the first player from the Mid-American Conference to be selected with the first pick in a major sport's draft.
 On October 30, 2002, Bullington signed a minor league deal with the Pirates, which included a $4 million signing bonus.

 2003

-Before ever throwing a professional pitch, Bullington was ranked as the 52nd best prospect in baseball coming into the 2003 season by Baseball America.
-The Pirates assigned him to their Class–A affiliate, the Hickory Crawdads, and he made seven starts for them, going 5–1 with a 1.39 ERA over 451/3 innings before being promoted to the Advanced-A Lynchburg Hillcats.
+Before ever throwing a professional pitch, Bullington was ranked as the 52nd-best prospect in baseball coming into the 2003 season by Baseball America.
+The Pirates assigned him to their Class–A affiliate, the Hickory Crawdads, and he appeared in eight games (seven starts) for them, going 5–1 with a 1.39 ERA over 451/3 innings before being promoted to the Advanced-A Lynchburg Hillcats.
 He made 17 starts with Lynchburg, going 8–4 with a 3.05 ERA.
-Bullington combined for 13 wins and a 2.52 ERA over 1422/3 innings.
+Bullington combined for a 13–5 record and a 2.52 ERA over 1422/3 innings.

 2004

-Bullington was ranked the 97th best prospect in baseball by Baseball America coming into the 2004 season.
-He was assigned to the Pirate's Double–A affiliate Altoona Curve, and in his first 17 starts, he went 6–5 with a 3.89 ERA, earning him a spot in the Eastern League All-Star Game.
-He was also named to the United States squad for the 2004 Futures Game, where he pitched a scoreless sixth inning.
-He made nine more starts, going 6–2, before being shut down.
-He finished the season 12–6 with a 4.10 ERA.
+Bullington was ranked the 97th-best prospect in baseball by Baseball America coming into the 2004 season.
+He was assigned to the Pirates' Double–A affiliate, the Altoona Curve, and in his first 17 starts, he went 6–5 with a 3.89 ERA, earning him a spot in the Eastern League All-Star Game.
+Bullington was also named to the United States squad for the 2004 Futures Game, where he pitched a scoreless sixth inning.
+He went 6–2 for the rest of the season before being shut down.
+Bullington finished the season 12–7 with a 4.10 ERA in 26 starts.

 2005–2006

 Bullington was promoted to the Pirates' Triple–A affiliate, the Indianapolis Indians, at the beginning of the 2005 season.
 He began the season on the disabled list with right shoulder tendinitis.
 He made 18 starts with Indianapolis, going 9–5 with a 3.38 ERA.
-On September 16, the Pirates called Bullington up to the major leagues, along with José Bautista, Matt Capps, Tom Gorzelanny, and Ronnie Paulino.
+On September 16, the Pirates called Bullington up to the major leagues, along with José Bautista, Matt Capps, Tom Gorzelanny, and Ronny Paulino.
 On September 18, he made his major league debut against the Cincinnati Reds, relieving starting pitcher Óliver Pérez in the third inning with two outs.
 He pitched 11/3 innings, allowing a hit, a walk, a hit by pitch, and two earned runs.
 Bullington didn't pitch again for the remainder of the season.
 Shortly afterwards, it was announced that he would have surgery on his throwing shoulder.
 On October 17, Bullington had the surgery to repair damage to his labrum in his right throwing shoulder.
 Then-GM Dave Littlefield said of the surgery, "There was a little more damage than they [initially] thought."
 As a result of the surgery, he missed the entire 2006 season.